-We are a leading independent agricultural biotechnology trait development company with an extensive and diversified portfolio of late-stage crop productivity and product quality traits addressing multiple crops that supply the global food and feed markets.
-Our traits are focused on high-value enhancements that increase cro yields by enabling plants to more efficiently manage environmental and nutrient stresses, and that enhance the quality and value of agricultural products.
+We are a leading agricultural biotechnology trait company with an extensive and diversified portfolio of late-stage yield and product quality traits addressing multiple crops that supply the global food and feed markets.
+We have achieved this leadership position based on our development collaborations with global agricultural leaders, recognition by third parties, and our track record of success in trait development since our founding in 2002.
+Our traits are focused on high-value enhancements that increase crop yields by enabling plants to more efficiently manage environmental and nutrient stresses, and that enhance the quality and value of agricultural products.
 Our traits increase value not only for farmers, but also for users of agricultural products.
-Our target market is a portion of the \$2.6 trillion annual farm revenue from agricultural crops.
+Our traget market is the \$39.4 billion global seed market.
 Our goal is to increase the value of this market significantly by increasing yields, and to capture a portion of the increased value.
-There currently are more than 50 products in development incorporating our traits and there are 13 in advanced stages of development or on the market.
+There currently are more tha 50 products in development incorporating our traits and there are 13 that have demonstrated efficacy in field trials, one that is in the process of completing the regulatory process, and one that is currently on the market.

-Our crop productivity traits are being utilized by our commercial partners to develop higher yielding seeds for the most widely grown global crops, including wheat, rice, soybean, corn, and sugarcane, as well as for other crops such as cotton, canola, sorghum, turf, and trees.
+Our crop yield traits are being utilized by our commercial partners to develop higher yielding seeds for the most widely grown global crops, including wheat, ric soybean, corn, and sugarcane, as well as for other crops such as cotton, canola, turf, and trees.
 Our business model positions us at the nexus of basic research and commercial product development, as we apply our strong product development and regulatory capabilities to collaborate with, and leverage the skills and investments of, upstream basic research institutions and downstream commercial partners.
 We believe our approach significantly reduces risk and capital requirements, while simplifying and expediting the product development process.
 We also believe that our collaboration strategy leverages our internal capabilities, enabling us to capture much higher value than would otherwise be the case, and enabling commercial partners to develop and commercialize products more cost-effectively.

 Our business model focuses on creating value by leveraging collaborator investments and capabilities upstream in basic research, and downstream in product development and commercialization.
 We bridge the gap between basic research and commercial development, reducing risk and adding value as a result.
-We reduce risk and avoid most of the costs associated with basic research by acquiring trait technologies that have already achieved proof of concept through basic research carried out elsewhere.
+We reduce risk and avoid most of the costs associated with basic research by acquiring trait technologies that have already completed initial feasibility screening, thus achieving proof of concept, through basic research carried out elsewhere.
 We further develop these technologies by optimizing function and validating performance through intensive field trial testing in multiple crops.
-We then form collaborations with major seed and consumer product companies who develop and commercialize products incorporating our traits.
-In select instances, we also work with our commercial partners to make any regulatory filings required to support commercial launch of the trait in order to increase our share of the valu created by the trait.
-Field trial data to date in multiple major commodity crops has shown yield improvements attributable to our Nitrogen Use Efficiency, or NUE, tra of greater than 10%.
-For example, rice plants with our NUE trait, tested in independent field trials over three years from 2012 to 2014 in multiple environments, had a average yield improvement of 27% compared to controls.
+We then form collaborations with major seed and consumer product companies who develop and commercial ize product incorporating our traits.
+In select instances, we may also work with our commercial partners to make any regulatory filings required to support commercial launch of the trait in order to increase our share of the value created by the trait.
+Field trial data to date in multiple major commodity crops has shown yield improvements attributable to our Nitrogen Use Efficiency, or NUE, trait of greater than 10%.
+For example, rice plants with our NUE trait, tested in independent field trials over three years from 2012 to 2014 in multiple environments, had an average yield improvement of 27% compared to controls.